For questions call Gallatin Municipal Court at 615-451-5893.

 Gallatin Municipal Court primarily handles traffic tickets issued by the Gallatin Police Department within the city limits.
 If you are unclear as to the nature of the charge against you, please contact the Recorder's Office.

 Changing your court date

-Accepted forms of payment include: Money Order, Personal Check, Cash or Card using our Online Payment System.
+Accepted forms of payment include: Money Order, Personal Check, Cash or Card using the Online Payment System.

 Paying a Ticket without Appearing in Court

-All citations will indicate your court date in the middle portion of your citation.
+All citations will indicate the scheduled court date in the middle portion of the citation.

 If you wish to plead guilty without coming to court, follow these steps: